alwynallan/friends/README.md

 The simulation code [friends.c](friends.c) is provided with instructions in the comments.
 It compiles and runs on Linux, and probably others.
 It outputs CSV which can be imported by Excel.
 It optionally outputs a .dof file that can be processed with Graphviz.org utilities, but only for small populations.

-Here is the network map of a group of just 50 friends, with friendships assigned at random.
+Here is the network map of a group of just 50 people, with 250 friendships assigned at random.

 ![Friendship network](friends_dot.png)